Rakesh9100/CalcDiverse/Calculators/OrthoCentre-Of-A-Triangle-Calculator/README.md

 ## Description :-

-Cosine Formula Calculator is a web application that calculates the coordinates of orthocentre of the triangle whose all three coordinates are input by the user
+OrthoCentre Of A Triangle Calculator is a web application that calculates the coordinates of orthocentre of the triangle whose all three coordinates are input by the user

 ## Tech Stacks :-